Aerospace-AI/Aerospace-AI.github.io/README.md

 ## Welcome to DeepAnalytX

-## This is an index to public and private code:
+## This is an index to public and private code

 ### Related Papers available at https://www.researchgate.net/profile/Brian_Gaudet2